JordanMartinez/purescript-cookbook/README.md

 #### Only use packages in the latest package set release

-In other words, we do not allow anyone to override or add packages in the `packages.dhall` file.
-If one overrided a given package to make Recipe A work, it might break Recipe B that also relies upon that package.
-If one added a package that isn't later maintained, it might prevent our CI from passing, which can delay new recipes from being added to this cookbook.
+In other words, we do not allow anyone to override or add packages in the `packages.dhall` file for the following reasons:
+- Reduces the burden of maintenance for maintainers of this repo
+- Overriding package A to make Recipe X work now might prevent Recipe Y from working (which doesn't need the override)
+- Somewhat reduces the attack surface of malicious recipes (e.g. including a malicious package via addition/override)

 Thus, if you want to use a package that's not in the package set, please add it to the package set.
-If you want to override a package, please update it in the package set.
-No exceptions.
+Any PRs that use packages not in the package set will not be merged until all of their packages are in the package set.

+By implication, recipes that use packages that get dropped from the package set will be moved to a temporary holding folder.
+If the recipe doesn't get updated within a month, the recipe will be dropped.

 ### Instructions